Jacob-Hunt/Algorithm-Collection/README.md

 # Algorithm-Collection

-A collection of various algorithm implimentations
+A collection of various algorithm implimentations (and other short scripts)

 # File Notes